Cambia lingua / Switch language: ITA

 What are chiacchiere?

 Chiacchiere are the most popular carnival sweet in Italy.
 They are popular from north to south, and every grandmother (and myself) will definitely make a whole batch for the family.

 The traditional recipe for chiacchiere is deep-fried.
 Here I'll show you how to make them deep-fried and oven-baked.
 Our recipe does not contain eggs or butter.

 Ingredients & Substitutions

 - Flour: cake flour is the best for this recipe.
-We rarely use it in our desserts, but here it really makes a difference.

 - Sugar: regular white sugar is best.

 - Salt: just a pinch, to bring flavours together.